-The Chief Investigator is responsible for preparing financial statements that give a true and fair view in accordance with Australian Accounting Standards and the PF&A Act and for such internal control as the Chief Investigator determines is necessary to enable the preparation of financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.
+The Chief Investigator is responsible for the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards and the PF&A Act, and for such internal control as the Chief Investigator determines is necessary to enable the preparation and fair presentation of the financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Chief Investigator must assess the Office's ability to continue as a going concern unless the Office will be dissolved by an Act of Parliament or otherwise cease operations.
-The assessment must include, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting.
+In preparing the financial statements, the Chief Investigator must assess the Office's ability to continue as a going concern except where the Office will be dissolved by an Act of Parliament or otherwise cease operations.
+The assessment must disclose, as applicable, matters related to going concern and the appropriateness of using the going concern basis of accounting.